emqx/cloud-docs/en_US/connect_to_deployments/nodejs_sdk.md

 ## More

-So far, we have used Node.js as an MQTT client to connect to the [public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker), and realizes the connection, message publishing and subscription between the test client and MQTT server.
-You can download the source code of the example [here](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Node.js), and you can also find more demo examples in other languages on [GitHub](https://github.com/emqx/MQTT-Client-Examples).
+In conclusion, we have implemented creating MQTT connections in a Node.js project and simulated scenarios of subscribing, publishing messages, unsubscribing, and disconnecting between clients and MQTT servers.
+You can download the complete example source code on the [MQTT-Client-Node.js page](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Node.js), and we also welcome you to explore more demo examples in other languages on the [MQTT Client example page](https://github.com/emqx/MQTT-Client-Examples).